geocarvalho/rosalind/README.md

-# rosalind
+# Rosalind scripts
-Scripts with rosalind answers
+---
+Scripts in python for the exercises proposed from (Rosalind)[http://rosalind.info] website